Mari-8/Mari-8.github.io/_posts/2021-02-15-reading_on_rails.markdown

 ---
 layout: post
 title:      "Reading on Rails"
-date:       2021-02-16 03:49:29 +0000
+date:       2021-02-15 22:49:30 -0500
 permalink:  reading_on_rails
 ---

-*
 “One learns from books and example only that certain things can be done.
-Actual learning requires that you do those things.”*    – **Frank Herbert**
+Actual learning requires that you do those things.”   – **Frank Herbert**

 As I was approaching this project, looking over requirements, and racking My brain for the right idea I found myself going back to the same idea every time.
 Books!
 I find a lot of joy in books, It is one of the constants I try and keep throughout the rockiness of life.
 While everyone's motivation to read or to learn may be different, I know many people enjoy them as much, if not more than I do!